Title search: ✖

 The Basic Lead – This is a contact that has come into contact with your brand at some point.
 They may have perused your website or checked out your social media, but have not gone any further.
 They have probably only looked at a page or two on your website and have really taken no further action signaling they are ready to talk to someone at your company, let alone purchase.
 However, this doesn't mean they will not become a viable lead at some point.
 Keep these leads on the back burner.
 Nurture them.
 We will explore later.

 The MQL (Marketing Qualified Lead) – A marketing qualified lead is someone who is ready to get to know what you are offering.
 They are not ready to buy, but have indicated they are interested.
 They have downloaded an eBook, signed up for a webinar, or requested more information.
 The MQL is window-shopping.

 The SQL (Sales Qualified Lead) – A sales qualified lead is ready to talk.
 They are interested in your product, they are ready to try it out and get the ball rolling.
 This lead is further down the funnel than your MQLs.
 Don’t ever let this lead slip away!

 Sales and marketing is a process.
 It takes strategy and consistency to drive your leads down the funnel.
-First, establish what you want to have happen from the time your leads first comes in contact with your brand up until conversion.
+The first step is to design your funnel.
+What are the stages of your funnel and what happens at each stage?
+Then, establish what you want to have happen from the time your leads first comes in contact with your brand up until conversion.
 This will help guide your sales and marketing strategy and help you determine a qualified lead from a non-qualified lead.

 If your lead landed on your site or engaged with you on some other medium, do not miss the opportunity to immediately reach out.
 Forrester Research found that companies who engage early win 74% of deals, while those that do not, win around 26%.
 Early engagement means getting in touch with the lead from the moment they express interest in your company whether it is in the form of an auto-responder, a phone call, a personal email or even social media activity.